grpnpraveen/Lazy_Listener/README.md

 ---------while using this  Lazy_Listener application

 				+++ points to remember ++++
+⁜ There will be no shortcut generated so you have to open the application directly

 ⁜ Remember user name will be asked only once (when you open application for first time)